mwanji/moandjiezana.com/content/blog/2016/dutch.md

 og_description=Can a terrible soap opera really be a valuable learning tool?
 ~~~~~~

-Here is definitive proof that even the worst soap operas can be turned into something useful.
+This might be definitive proof that even the worst soap operas can be turned into something useful.

 In 2001 I moved to Brussels, Belgium, to a one-bedroom appartment.
 It was so close to the Anderlecht Football Club's stadium that we could hear cheering after a goal.